SeeClickFix/dev.seeclickfix.com/content/v2/issues/reporting.md

 # Reporting an Issue

-Reporting an Issue is a two step process.
-Step 1 requires querying for a report form by latitude and longitude.
-Step 2 is to create an issue.
+Reporting an Issue is a three step process.
+Step 1 requires querying for a report form by location.
+Step 2 is querying the fields for the request type.
+Step 3 is to create an issue.

 * TOC
 {:toc}